SIOCODE-Open/perfect-micro-services/README.md

 });
 ```

 Whoosh, that was a long run, but trust me, it was worth it!
-Let's run `projor generate` to render all of these templates for our micro-services.
+Let's run `projor generate` to render all of these templates for our microservices.

 ```
 projor generate